ArduPilot/MethodicConfigurator/BLOG.md

 One other approach is described by Bill Geyer in his Blog post: [Predicting Closed Loop Response For Faster Autotune](https://discuss.ardupilot.org/t/predicting-closed-loop-response-for-faster-autotune/75096).

-Download the [44_analytical_pid_optimization.param parameter file](diatone_taycan_mxc/params/44_analytical_pid_optimization.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [44_analytical_pid_optimization.param parameter file](diatone_taycan_mxc/params/44_analytical_pid_optimization.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Uploadd Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 12. Productive configuration

 Some changes should be made for everyday productive operation.

-Download the [45_everyday_use.param parameter file](diatone_taycan_mxc/params/45_everyday_use.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [45_everyday_use.param parameter file](diatone_taycan_mxc/params/45_everyday_use.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 13. Position controller

 The most inner *angle rate* and *angle* control loops have been tuned.
 Now let's tune the position controller.

-Edit the `46_position_controller.param` file with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Edit the `46_position_controller.param` file with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 14. Precision land

 These are **optional**, and only make sense if you have extra hardware on your vehicle to support it.
-Download the [47_precision_land.param.param parameter file](diatone_taycan_mxc/params/47_precision_land.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [47_precision_land.param.param parameter file](diatone_taycan_mxc/params/47_precision_land.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 15. Guided operation without RC transmitter

 These are **optional**, and only make sense if you do beyond visual line-of-sight (BVLOS) autonomous flights using a companion computer.
-Download the [48_guided_operation.param.param parameter file](diatone_taycan_mxc/params/48_guided_operation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [48_guided_operation.param.param parameter file](diatone_taycan_mxc/params/48_guided_operation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 16. Conclusion